Lester Speight: Acting career

 Speight appears at San Diego Comic-Con in 2010 in support of the Gears of War 3 video game.

 Speight began his acting career in minor roles in many films including the football film Any Given Sunday, 13 Moons and as the club doorman in Cradle 2 the Grave.
 He has also appeared in many television shows such as Malcolm in the Middle, Walker, Texas Ranger, NYPD Blue, Arli$$, My Wife and Kids, and NCIS: Los Angeles.

 Commercials

-In 2003, Speight starred in the Terry Tate: Office Linebacker ad for Reebok that became an immediate pop-culture phenomenon and is considered among the funniest and most memorable Super Bowl commercials of all time.
-The exposure from the popular spot opened the door to further opportunities in film, television and video games.
+In 2003, Speight starred in the Terry Tate: Office Linebacker ad for Reebok.
+The ad is notable for its popularity as a Superbowl commercial.
+The exposure from the commercial opened the door for further opportunities in film, television, and video games.

 Television

 Following the success of Terry Tate, Speight had a recurring role on Damon Wayans' ABC series My Wife and Kids as Calvin Scott, the father of Vanessa Scott.
 Speight guest-starred as prison inmate Banks on the show Prison Break.
 Speight appeared in an episode of ESPN's Mayne Street comedy short.
 In the 2008 TV film Ring of Death, Speight played convict "Milton Kennedy", a feared and revered gang boss (nicknamed "The President"), and undefeated champion of an underground fighting tournament in a notorious prison.
 In 2009, Speight appeared in an episode of Bones, "Double Trouble in the Panhandle", where he played the Traveling Circus' strongman, Magnum.